-If you have been to Mumbai or if you live in Mumbai, you have used the CST Mumbai station.
+If you have been to Mumbai or if you live in the megapolis, you have used the CST Mumbai station.
 Maybe you have just passed by this beautiful station.
 Let me walk you through the history & quirky facts about this heritage railway station.
 A lot has been written about this lovely train terminus, so let me just give you some quirky facts and trivia about it.
-This includes the small nuances that you should not miss when you visit CST in Mumbai.
+This includes the small nuances that you should not miss when you visit CST the next time.

-Chhatrapati Shivaji Terminus is India’s oldest and the most beautiful railway station.
-Originally called Victoria Terminus or simply VT, UNESCO has inscribed it as a World Heritage Site in 2004.
+Chhatrapati Shivaji Terminus Railway Station is India’s oldest and most beautiful railway station.
+Originally called Victoria Terminus or simply VT, UNESCO inscribed it as a World Heritage Site in 2004.

-CST Mumbai stands where the story of Indian Railways began in 1853 when the first ever train chugged out of Bori Bunder station.
+CST Railway Station stands where the story of Indian Railways began in 1853 when the first ever train chugged out of Bori Bunder station.
 It took 10 years to build this lovely station between 1878-88.

 Do you know CST Mumbai is one of the two UNESCO World Heritage Sites that are still in active service?

 The other one also belongs to the railways – Mountain Railways of India including the Darjeeling Himalayan Rail.

 Walk through the main gates of the Railway Station building.
 You can easily spot it with the two giant lions that guard this gate.
 To the right of this gate is the single-hall museum that aims to show you the history of Indian Railways when it was called the Great Indian Peninsula Railway.

 The journey of Railways in Mumbai is traced through maps which are lovely – you not only see the growth of the rail network but also that of the city.
 It looks like they were growing hand in hand.